poppin3000/careful-harmonica/_CONTRIBUTING.md

   - test/...
   - doc/...
   - refactor/...
+  - (e.g. `git checkout -b feat/onboarding`)
+  - (e.g. `git checkout -b bug/firebase-auth`)
-1. Make commits to your feature branch.
+1. Make commits to your feature branch and add 'closes #issue for waffle.io integration'.
 Prefix each commit like so:
-  - (feat) Added a new feature
+  - (feat) Add a new feature [closes #13]
-  - (fix) Fixed inconsistent tests [Fixes #0]
+  - (fix) Fix inconsistent tests [closes #8]
   - (refactor) ...
   - (cleanup) ...
   - (test) ...
   - (doc) ...
 1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] directly to master.
 Include a description of your changes.
-1. Your pull request will be reviewed by another maintainer.
+1. Your pull request will be reviewed by at least two other maintainers.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
-1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
+1. Fix any issues raised by your code reviewer, and push your fixes as a single new commit.
-1. Once the pull request has been reviewed, it will be merged by another member of the team.
+1. Once the pull request has been reviewed and commented on by two team members, it will be merged by another member of the team.
 Do not merge your own commits.
+1. Add '[Blocking]' to the pull request title to indicate urgency to teammates.

 ## Detailed Workflow